dfkaye/dfkaye-blog/content/posts/my-web-development-philosophy.md

 ## Frameworks are training wheels.

+The frameworks used to be object-oriented polyfills for cross-browser development, but have now become custom template DSLs that require build processing and bundling.

 Learn what you can, but get off them as soon as possible.

 Learn JavaScript well enough to manipulate the DOM directly.

-The frameworks used to be object-oriented hacks, but thanks to Angular and React/JSX they now focus on custom template DSLs that run poorly everywhere.

 They are gravity fields that favor *their* innovation over the innovation you bring to your project that makes it unique.